Auton-Self-Driving/alta/README.md

 cd AdelaiDet/datasets
 python create_traffic_light_dataset.py
 ```
-This script will create groundtruth one bbox for traffic light per frame, and multiple bboxes for other objects specified in ''OTHER_LABELS`` in the header part of the script.
+This script will create **one** groundtruth bbox for traffic light per frame, and multiple bboxes for other objects per frame specified in ''OTHER_LABELS`` in the header part of the script.
 It should work for many situations after properly configured.

 #### Training via AdelaiDet